 Still have concerns - Refer to MASH (Multi-Agency Safeguarding Hub) Social Care

-Have child/families' personal details to hand and be clear about concern/allegations.
-Complete referral form.
+Have child/families' personal details to hand and be clear about concern/allegations and contact, make referral.

-Safeguarding concern Resolved /no longer held

-Support has been agreed, record decisions and any follow up
+Safeguarding concern Resolved /no longer held.
+Support has been agreed, record decisions and any follow up actions.